xrdocs/ncs5500/_tutorials/NCS-5500-interface-and-qos-1d-scale.md

 ```
 The maximum number of unique ingress policy-maps per NPU is increased from 30 to 250 from IOS XR 6.6.3/7.0.1.
 However, this does not impact on the ingress QoS interface scale.

-HQOS mode is only required if you use hierarchical qos inegress policy-map on a main/subinterface, but not for flat qos ingress policy-map on a main/subinterface.
-However, this does not impact on the ingress QoS interface scale.
+HQOS mode is required if you use ingress hierarchical policy-map on a main/subinterface, but not for ingress flat policy-map on a main/subinterface.
+However, HQOS does not impact on the ingress QoS interface scale.

 For a bundle member with ingress QoS on a core of a NPU,  QoS resources are consumed on both of the 2 cores of that NPU, so per core and per NPU scale are the same: